-You could say it is the sum of the interactions a customer has with your organisation.
-But that is a lot of ‘hard’ words when some simple ones will do.
+You could define customer experience as ‘the sum of the interactions a customer has with your organisation’.
+But that’s a lot of ‘hard’ words when simple ones will do.

 A compelling customer experience motivates your customers.
 They will return to you and tell their family and friends how great you are.

 If you understand the customer experience you deliver, you can: